RonanMc99/coachs-plan/README.md

 This is a digital fitness and nutrition plan app for the web - it allows sports coaches, personal trainers and nutritionists to deliver a training or nutrition plan, accept orders, take payment, and provide access to the product.

+I am a fitness and nutrition coach and this app was build with my own needs in mind.
+I help athletes reach their sporting and body composition goals, and generally speaking, coaching individuals in this way means providing them with a plan they can follow which contains instructions, guidance and any other information they may need.

-I have been a fitness coach for years and have a strong interest in nutrition, and wanted to explore creating a web app that would allow myself, or any other fitness or nutrition coach, to sell their products and servcies online.
-There are some other services available, such as Teachable or Kajabi, but I had always found them to be inflexible for my needs, and also quite costly.
+There are various online coaching platforms available, such as Teachable, Fitr, or Kajabi, but I had always found them to be somewhat inflexible for my needs, and also quite costly.
+So - I decided to build my own!

-For this app, the idea was around allowing a coach to upload a series of instructions and guides for the user.
+The simple aim for this app was to allow a coach to upload a series of instructions and guides for the user.
 A user can then browse for a fitness plan or diet plan that they like, and purchase it for instant access.

-The plans can consist of written and video material, as well as images and descriptions for thier plan.
+The plans may consist of written and video material, as well as images and descriptions for thier plan.
 The highly extensible nature of Django means that it's very easy to add additional content types as my needs develop - For any new type of content, I can simply make changes to the relevant model, make some additions to the view if needed, and update the template.
 This is the power of Django for e-commerce.

 There is also a very simple blog function which the coach can use to share information and reach new clients.